ryvnf/czc/README.md

-# Compiler for a language in the spirit of C
+# Compiler for a new language in the spirit of C

-This is an implementation of a compiler for a modern programming language in the spirit of C.  The language is currently unnamed, but is the result of a hobby project to create a better version of C by completely redesigning it.
+This is an implementation of a compiler for a new programming language in the spirit of C.  The language is currently unnamed, but is the result of a hobby project to create a better version of C by completely redesigning it.
 The new language is supposed to have the same level of abstractions as C and focus on improving it by having a nicer and more concise syntax and improving its semantics.
-The compiler is written in C and also uses C as an intermediate language for compilation.
+This compiler is written in C and also uses C as an intermediate language for compilation.

 ## Design goals

+The programming language should:

 * Preserve the spirit of C
-* Only change minor things like syntax and semantics
-* Create an aesthetically beautiful language
+* Look and feel familiar to C programmers
+* Be a very small and simple language which is easy to learn

 ## Features